Bitonto

-Bitonto ([biˈtonto]; Vetònde) is a city and comune in the Metropolitan City of Bari (Apulia region), Italy.
+Bitonto ([biˈtonto]; Vetònde) is a comune in the Metropolitan City of Bari, in the Italian region of Apulia.
 It lies to the west of Bari.
 It is nicknamed the "City of Olives", due to the numerous olive groves surrounding the city.

 Geography

 Bitonto lies approximately 11 km to the west of the city of Bari, near the coast of the Adriatic Sea.
 The bordering municipalities are Bari, Bitetto, Palo del Colle, Altamura, Toritto, Ruvo di Puglia, Terlizzi, and Giovinazzo.
 The hamlets (frazioni) are Mariotto and Palombaio.